mikaelri/ot-harjoitusty-/quiz-app/documentation/tests.md

 Test files can be accessed here: [TestQuestionService](../src/tests/services/question_service_test.py) and [TestUserService](../src/tests/services/user_service_test.py).

-Unittesting was conducted for both by injecting repository objects and this was done to store the test data to central memory and not to the database.
+Unittesting was conducted for both by injecting repository objects and this was done to store the test data to the memory and not to the database.
 The repository objects were ```FakeQuestionRepository``` and ```FakeUserRepository```, which models the repository operations.

 ### Database operations and handling - repositories layer
 [UserRepository](../src/repositories/user_repository.py) and [QuestionRepositoriy](../src/repositories/question_repository.py) classes handle the database operations within SQLite. <br>